Movie theater: Ticket price uniformity

 The relatively strong uniformity of movie ticket prices, particularly in the U.S., is a common economics puzzle, because conventional supply and demand theory would suggest higher prices for more popular and more expensive movies, and lower prices for an unpopular "bomb" or for a documentary with less audience appeal.
 Unlike seemingly similar forms of entertainment such as rock concerts, in which a popular performer's tickets cost much more than an unpopular performer's tickets, the demand for movies is very difficult to predict ahead of time.
 Indeed, some films with major stars, such as Gigli (which starred the then-supercouple of Ben Affleck and Jennifer Lopez), have turned out to be box-office bombs, while low-budget films with unknown actors have become smash hits (e.g., The Blair Witch Project).
 The demand for films is usually determined from ticket sale statistics after the movie is already out.
 Uniform pricing is therefore a strategy to cope with unpredictable demand.
 Historical and cultural factors are sometimes also cited.

 Ticket check

 In some movie theater complexes, the theaters are arranged such that tickets are checked at the entrance into the entire plaza, rather than before each theater.
-At a theater with a sold-out show there is often an additional ticket check, to make sure that everybody with a ticket for that show can find a seat.
+At a theater with a sold-out show, there is often an additional ticket check, to make sure that everybody with a ticket for the show can find a seat.
 The lobby may be before or after the ticket check.